 INVESTOR ALERT - ProPetro Holdings Corp.
 (PUMP) - Bronstein, Gewirtz & Grossman, LLC Notifies Shareholders of Class Action and Lead Deadline: November 15, 2019

-/EIN News/ -- NEW YORK, Sept.
-27, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against ProPetro Holdings Corp. (“ProPetro” or “the Company”) (NYSE: PUMP) and certain of its officers, on behalf of shareholders who purchased ProPetro securities pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's March 2017 initial public offering ("IPO or the "Offering"); and/or between March 17, 2017and August 8, 2019, inclusive (the "Class Period").
+/EIN News/ -- NEW YORK, Oct.
+04, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against ProPetro Holdings Corp. (“ProPetro” or “the Company”) (NYSE: PUMP) and certain of its officers, on behalf of shareholders who purchased ProPetro securities pursuant and/or traceable to the registration statement and prospectus (collectively, the “Registration Statement”) issued in connection with the Company's March 2017 initial public offering (“IPO” or the “Offering”); and/or between March 17, 2017 and August 8, 2019, inclusive (the “Class Period”).
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/pump.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933 and the Securities Exchange Act of 1934.